quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  processes the data from A and B.

- We further assume that the Endpoints A, B and C are first registered with the `Domain Manager` of domain which they are part of, and that they are provisioned with an initial `Context`.
+ We further assume that the Endpoints A, B and C are first registered with the `Domain Manager` of the domain which they are part of, and that they are provisioned with an initial `Context`.
 This `Context` is used to compress the temperature and thermostat data sent by A and B to C. The `Context` is tailored to the specifics of the temperatures recorded during winter,